guyleonard/genomics_adventure/chapter_2/task_14.md

 grep -v -c  "^#" var.called.vcf
 ```

-You should find around XX sites.
+You should find around 174 sites.
 Don't worry if your number isn't exactly the same.
 Now we should filter this further, and with a tool made specifically to work with vcf files, in order to ensure we only retain regions where we have >90% allele frequency - we can do this with a tool called 'vcftools'.

 ```bash
 vcftools --minDP 10 --min-alleles 2 --max-alleles 2 \